Each MySQL Instance on a machine should have its own data

 datadirectory to where you are setting up the new instance.

-Windows MSI package installers create and set up the data directory that the installed server will use, but also create a pristine “template” data directory named
+Windows MSI package installers create and set up the data directory that the installed server uses, but also create a pristine “template” data directory named

 dataunder the installation directory.
 After an installation has been performed using an MSI package, the template data directory can be copied to set up additional MySQL instances.